 You must not begin any research until you have ethics approval from the School.

+There are various different types of research, and you may not need to complete an online application for ScHARR Ethics Review.
 If you are unsure whether your proposed research requires an ethics review, you must discuss this with your dissertation supervisor.
-You can also complete the University´s ethics 'Application checklist'.
+You can also complete the University´s Ethics 'Application Checklist'.

-If you are doing primary research, which is research involving interviews or questionnaires, you need to complete the UG/PGT application form through the online system above.
+If you are doing primary research, which is research involving interviews or questionnaires, you need to complete the UG/PGT application form through the online system.

 Research may be defined as high risk which involves the following: